 - developing our service offerings and improving overall business processes and efficiency.

 - complying with our legal requirements under various acts such as the National Consumer Credit Protection Act 2009, the Privacy Act 1988 and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

 We will aim to collect information directly from you in the most practical way possible.
-This will primarily be through online forms, email, verbally over the phone and online chat facilities.
+This will primarily be through online forms as well as email, phone and online chat facilities.
 Where it is not practical or unreasonable to collect information from you, we may, where you have consented, collect information from external third parties such as: